Kevin Hayes: St. Louis Blues (2023–2024)

 On June 27, 2023, the St. Louis Blues acquired Hayes from the Flyers in exchange for a sixth-round pick in the 2024 NHL entry draft.
 He had a slow start to the 2023–24 season, with only two goals in his first 17 games.
 After moving to a line with Alexey Toropchenko and Jake Neighbours on November 21, however, Hayes added seven goals in his next 13 games.
 This success was not sustained, as Hayes scored only four goals in the last 47 games of the season and was a healthy scratch for two of the Blues' last three games.

-Pittsburgh Penguins (2024–present)
+Pittsburgh Penguins (2024–2026)

-On June 29, 2024, Hayes was traded, along with a second-round selection in the 2025 NHL Entry Draft to the Pittsburgh Penguins for future considerations.
+On June 29, 2024, Hayes was traded, along with a second-round selection in the 2025 NHL entry draft to the Pittsburgh Penguins for future considerations.
+During the 2024–25 season, Hayes mainly played on a line with Philip Tomasino and Drew O'Connor and provided 13 goals and 22 assists.
+In the 2025–26 season, he was a healthy scratch at multiple times during the season.
+He also sustained a lower-body injury in March, returning to the lineup just before the end of the regular season.

+Ak Bars Kazan and retirement (2026)

+On August 25, 2026, Hayes signed a one-year contract with Ak Bars Kazan of the Kontinental Hockey League (KHL).
+After playing five games and scoring no points with Ak Bars, Hayes announced his decision to leave the team and retire from professional hockey on September 21, 2026.

 Playing style

 Hayes is best known for his short-handed abilities, both in managing the penalty kill and in scoring short-handed goals.
 Flyers general manager Chuck Fletcher emphasized Hayes' 200-foot game when signing him to the organization.
 Hayes is also known for his close relationship with head coach Alain Vigneault, with whom he worked on the Rangers and Flyers.
 Hayes credits Vigneault with his development as a professional hockey player, saying, "I think I entered the league as an offensive guy and A.V. kind of turned me into a 200-foot player and an NHL guy.
 At the time, I don't know if I was super excited about it—fast-forward six years and I couldn't be more happy with where my game is at."